Frequently asked questions

 Is there any possibility of being admitted without meeting the pre-requisite degree in Science?

 No. Candidates who do not meet the pre-requisites will not be considered.
 A strong background in science is vital to the study of dietetics and for obtaining professional accreditation.
-In addition, a credit average or better is essential.
+In addition, a weighted average mark of equivalent to a credit (65%) or greater is required.

-I have a Science degree with an average credit or better but I am missing one or more of the prerequisites in chemistry, physiology. or biochemistry and molecular biology.
+I have a Science degree with a weighted average mark equivalent to a credit or better but I am missing one or more of the prerequisites in chemistry, human physiology, or biochemistry/molecular biology.
 What can I do?

 You can apply to enrol as a non-degree candidate at the University of Sydney.
 Some of the units that satisfy the MND pre-requisites include: CHEM1101, CHEM1102, MBLG2071, BCHM2072, PHSI2005, PHSI2006.

 If you do not have a science degree taking these units does not qualify you to apply for the MND.

 Note: Some of these units themselves have prerequisites that must be fulfilled before students will be allowed to enrol.
-MBLG2071 requires the completion of MBLG1001 or equivalent.
-PHSI requires the completion of 6 credit points of Junior Chemistry plus 30 credit points from any Junior Chemistry, Physics, Mathematics, Biology, Psychology units of study.
+For example MBLG2071 requires the completion of MBLG1001 or equivalent.

 Is it possible for me to enrol as a part-time student?